How To Use And Configure WordPress Widgets – Part 2

 (Widgets Menu)

-This loads the Widgets screen in your web browser …
+This loads the Widgets panel in your browser …

 Widgets Area